zhhongsh/SatelliteStereoRectification/README.md

 # SatelliteStereoRectification

-This is an implementatioin of a stereo rectification method described in
+This is an implementation of a stereo rectification method described in

 ```
 @article{Tatar19,